wiremock/wiremock/README.md

 <code>mappings</code> - Contains stub mappings to load at startup.
 Any .json file containing a valid stub mapping (as described in the JSON API) placed under here will be loaded.

 <code>__files</code> - Contains body content files referenced by mappings with bodyFileName element.
 Also files under here will be served by the web server directly, even when no mapping refers to them.
 However, mappings for a given URL will always take precedence.

+### Configuring as a browser proxy
+Starting WireMock with the --enable-browser-proxying parameter will cause it to detect when a proxy request is being made from a web browser, and forward it as a standard proxy would unless a matching stub mapping is found.
+This is useful in two ways: intercepting and modifying specific request/responses, and examining/verifying requests made during an interaction with a website.

+The port number to use in your browser proxy settings is the one used when starting WireMock.

 Deploying as a WAR
 ------------------